panyao/sodacloud/README.md

 }
 ```

-AndroidSoda.async() is the method to call when you need to invoke
+AndroidSoda.async() is the method to call when you need to invoke [a]
 network connection with server.
 A new thread will be created.
 The reportHandle is fetched from server using SVC naming service.
 A listener is implemented and then added to the handle.
 Remember to annotate with @SodaInvokeInUi if you try to make any
 changes to UI elements.
 In the end, addReport() method is called to add the new report to the server.